gtri/lowendinsight/README.md

  }}
 ```

-Possibly a tip (if you're running Docker):
+### Docker

 You can pass in this lib and configuration settings, into a base Elixir container.
+From the root directory of a clone of this repo run this:

 ```
 docker run --rm -v $PWD:/app -w /app -it -e LEI_CRITICAL_CURRENCY_LEVEL=60 elixir:latest bash -c "mix local.hex;mix deps.get;iex -S mix"